HenrikBengtsson/jottr.org-blogdown/content/post/2023-07-02-parallelly_1.36.0.md

 ## [1] TRUE FALSE
 ```

-We can see that there is something wrong with the one of our workers
+We can also see that there is something wrong with the one of our
-if cal `print()` on our `RichSOCKcluster` and `RichSOCKnode` objects,
+workers if we call `print()` on our `RichSOCKcluster` and
-e.g.
+`RichSOCKnode` objects, e.g.

 ```r
 print(cl)